Natick Flower Bed Maintenance Services

 Contact Natick's Department of Public Works for Garden Debris Disposal & Municipal Composting Programs

-Natick residents can manage garden debris responsibly through the Department of Public Works' seasonal collection, which runs from April to November.
-Only biodegradable paper bags are accepted for curbside pickup—plastic bags are prohibited per MassDEP guidelines.
-Pruned branches must be bundled with biodegradable twine, not exceeding 4-foot lengths or 50 lbs per bundle.
-Contractors and residents may use the Transfer Station for larger loads, with permits and fees required.
-Healthy plant material is suitable for municipal composting, while diseased or invasive species must be bagged and sent to landfill or handled via certified disposal.
-Finished municipal compost, typically analyzed at 1-1-1, is available for soil amendment in spring and fall, with bulk delivery options for large projects.
-For fire safety, maintain mulch setbacks of 3-5 feet from structures and coordinate with the Fire Department for best practices, including using hardwood mulch and maintaining moisture during drought.
+Proper garden debris management in Natick is coordinated through seasonal curbside collection from April to November, requiring biodegradable paper bags (no plastic, per MassDEP) and securely bundled pruned material—maximum 4-foot length and <50 lbs per bundle, tied with biodegradable twine.
+Contractors and residents may also utilize the Transfer Station, which operates under specific hours and permit requirements, for larger loads and on-site composting.
+Healthy plant material, such as annual removals and perennial divisions, is accepted for municipal composting, while diseased material (e.g., powdery mildew, blight, rust) must be bagged and sent to landfill, never composted.
+Invasive species like buckthorn or garlic mustard require special containment and certified disposal.
+Finished municipal compost, typically with a 1-1-1 analysis, is available for soil amendment in spring and fall, with bulk delivery options for large projects.
+For fire safety, maintain mulch setbacks of 3-5 feet from structures, coordinate with the Fire Department for guidance, and use fire-resistant hardwood mulch, keeping it moist during drought.

 Natick Department of Public Works